Alaska Black Bear Hunts

 Guides / Hunters Bear Hunting Days Price / Hunter

-To take a second or third black bear you must buy another bear tag available in camp and pay a kill fee of $700 per bear.
+To take a second or third black bear you must buy another bear tag, available in camp, and pay a kill fee of $700 per bear.
+MORE PRICES FOR OTHER HUNTS ARE LISTED FURTHER BELOW.
+Grizzly kill fee is $2000.
+Plus you have to buy the grizzly tag before hunting grizzly.

 Days 5